explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 ---

-<a id="org18412e6"></a>
+<a id="org59a6836"></a>

 # Typing Lessons 12: Parentheses and Other Brackets

-The things you'll need to type when you're keyboarding online will depend on what you're doing.
+The things you'll need to type when you're typing online will depend on what you're doing.
 Do you think you'll just be on social media sites, chatting with friends, or commenting on blog posts?
 You'll probably only use the letter and number keys, and some of the common symbols when you're touch typing if you're a casual user, and you probably won't need to type more than about 40wpm.
 Any free typing test will help you determine whether you've reached that goal already.
 While accuracy is still very important, you don't need to be as concerned about speed.

 However, if you're a student with papers to write, or if you do most of your communications through longer e-mails, then you should think about speed as well as accuracy.
 After you're done with this series of typing lessons, take a typing speed test to check your words per minute.
 Someone who depends on fast, accurate communication should be able to type at least 60wpm with an accuracy of 80% or above.
 For students or anyone else who needs to write a lot of papers or produce a lot of documents, this is the minimum speed required to make sure you can keep up with your work load.